 LinkedIn is one of the most powerful professional online networks and is used by 90% of recruiters and employers to identify suitable talent.
-In my opinion, LinkedIn is an absolute must-have if you are planning on relaunching or changing career.
-Having a complete LinkedIn profile that is keyword-optimised for your ideal role, and a healthy number of connections will increase your likelihood of being found on LinkedIn as part of any keyword search by a potential employer.
+In my opinion, LinkedIn is an absolute must-have if you are planning on relaunching or changing your career.
+Having a complete LinkedIn profile that’s keyword-optimized for your ideal role, and a healthy number of connections will increase your likelihood of being found on LinkedIn as part of any keyword search by a potential employer.

 LinkedIn is also a fabulous research tool and a great way of reconnecting with ex-colleagues, old friends and anyone else who may be a likely advocate.

 Interviews these days are typically a competitive process and there’s no room for ‘just winging it’.
 You need to master your interview skills by understanding the key competencies of the role and being able to provide examples of how you have demonstrated those competencies and how effective you’ve been.

 You need to research the organisation thoroughly, understand the position descriptions and key competencies required, know how to answer general and behavioral interview questions, anticipate likely questions, and prepare detailed responses – practice, practice, practice!

 Interviewing can be a daunting process, especially if you haven’t interviewed for a long time.
 If you take the time to prepare well, you’ll be far more confident on the day.